port-labs/incremental-sync/README.md

 ]
 ```

-The mapping contains relevant configuration for both upsert and delete operations.
-To use the mapping, follow these steps:

-- Click on the webhook you created.
-- Click on "Edit" and paste the mapping into the "Map the data from the external system into Port" field.
-- Click on "Save".

 ### GitHub Actions

 To run the application in a GitHub workflow, ensure you do the following in the GitHub workflow: